evert/evert.github.com/resume.md

 Experience
 ----------

+### Software Engineer at Yelp, Toronto, San Francisco - 2017-today

+Turnstyle got acquired by Yelp.
+At Yelp my title changed to Software Engineer, but I'm pretty much doing the same thing as I did as Turnstyle, that is:

+I helped design a REST API and manage the team that's building it.

-### API Architect at Turnstyle, Toronto, Canada - 2016-today
+### API Architect at Turnstyle, Toronto, Canada - 2016-2017

 In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.

 My role here is to help drive the design and architecture of a REST API.
 We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
-On a docker-container infrastructure running on Amazon Web Services..
+On a docker-container infrastructure running on Amazon Web Services.

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015